-Note: If you are a for-profit school offering only credentials below a bachelor’s degree, you need to work with the Commission on Proprietary Education.
+Note: If you are a for-profit or non-profit school offering only credentials below a bachelor’s degree, you need to work with the Commission on Proprietary Education.

 To begin the licensure process, please contact the Executive Director of Postsecondary Licensing in order to request additional information about the application for licensure and fee before you submit the application:

 - In-state institution application for licensure.

 - Out-of-state institution application for licensure.